robertoallende/micromanaged-driven-development/dev_log/06_smallchanges.md

 2. Update documentation references from `00_main.md` to `01_main.md` (conceptual change, file stays as `00_main.md`)
 3. Update MMDD principles to version 2
 4. Remove planned but unimplemented Units 3 and 4 from project plan
+5. Update terminology from "guidelines" and "framework" to "methodology" throughout documentation

 ## Implementation